entrptaher/exp-es6-import-lerna/readme.md

 ### with-webpack

 is basically same as the rollup config, we provide it with required babel configuration etc and it will import as needed.
 For example's sake, I have put a dev server on webpack.
+It will create a dev index.html by itself.

 ```sh
 lerna run build:watch:webpack --stream